The northernmost part of Lake Garda includes its most famous localities and is situated in Trentino

 Image gallery: Lago di Garda and Ledro

-Besides being the biggest lake of Italy, Lake Garda is also one of the country's most popular lakes.
+Lake Garda is both one of the largest and most popular lakes of Italy.
 This body of water formed about 10,000 years ago when the glaciers of the Alps retreated due to global warming.
-It stretches over a surface of 370 sq km, is 52 km long and its deepest point measures 350 m.
+It stretches over a surface of 370 sq km, is 52 km long and its deepest point is at 350 m.
 The lake's width in its southern part (17 km) narrows down to 4 km in the north, where the Trentino villages of Nago and Torbole, as well as the small but beautiful city of Riva are situated.
-Those localities are particularly recommended for both relaxing days and shopping tours and are well-connected thanks to a promenade along the lakeshore which is highly indicated for long walking tours.
+These localities are particularly recommended for relaxing days and shopping tours and are well-connected thanks to a promenade along the lakeshore which is highly indicated for long walking tours.

 Lake Tenno and Lake Ledro are two smaller, lesser known bodies of water near Lake Garda.
 If you are looking for less frequented and relaxing spots in nature with exceptionally clear water, they will definitely be the best choice for you!